Elastomeric respirator: Chemical cartridges

 Chemical cartridges must generally be kept sealed from the air until use, and will eventually be too old to use even if kept sealed.

 Many chemicals bond to the cartridge material fairly irreversibly, through chemisorption.
 But some adsorbed organic vapours may only bond weakly and reversibly (for example methanol).
 These organic vapours, especially the more volatile ones, may desorb from the filter and diffuse through the cartridge while it is not in use, such that they may be breathed by the wearer when they begin to use the cartridge again.
 For this reason, cartridges used against organic vapours are single-use, unless experimental evidence shows that desorbtion-caused breakthrough after a storage period is not a problem for the specific organic vapours in question.

 Chemical cartridges must be replaced when they no longer have the ability to absorb the toxic chemicals, a point which is determined by a qualified industrial hygienist.
 Cartridge service life is dependent on many factors, including contaminant type and concentrations, interference from other chemicals, breathing rates, whether respirator use is continuous or intermittent, sorption capacity of the cartridges, and environmental factors like humidity and temperature.
 There is active research into making more types of chemical cartridge with an end-of-service-life indicator (ESLI), which indicates to the user when the cartridge has expired.
 ESLIs may be moisture-dependent, in which case relying on them for use in dry atmospheres could cause dangerously high exposures.

 Traits

-Air-purifying respirators cannot be used in oxygen-deficient atmospheres (less than 19.5% oxygen).
-Nor can they be used in atmospheres with a contaminant concentration that may be immediately dangerous to life or health, or in unknown atmospheres.
-In these cases air-supplying respirators must be used.
-If concentrations of hazardous particulates or gasses that are greater than the occupational exposure limit, U.S. regulations require that respirators be worn, but they may also be worn at lower concentrations.
-Similar mandatory legal requirements apply to employers in many other countries (examples).
-The respirator must have a sufficient assigned protection factor (APF) for the conditions.

-Elastomeric masks may fail to protect if they are not donned before investigating a funny smell.
-They will not protect if they are kept far away or in fiddly packaging so that they can not be donned within a single breath when a problem occurs.
-They will not protect if the user, without practice in being unable to breathe, panics and attempts to run rather than don the respirator.
-Other problems include using a size other than the size the wearer was fit-tested on, using the wrong sort of cartridge, re-using a cartridge that is no longer good, not doing a positive- and negative-pressure seal check each time the mask is donned, failing to test the respirator (and perhaps inhaling the carbon from a broken cartridge), and even putting the nose-clip up the nose rather than using it to pinch the nose shut.